vanZandt7/intro-to-git/README.md

 ### Part I

 #### Working Directory
-- Area where all of our files and directories and charges are living all the time
+- The Area where all files and directories, and charges are dwelled.

 #### Staging Area
 - Files and directories that we explicitly add to the scene [staging area].
 - Kind of a limbo between the working directory and the repository; a double-check area.

 #### Git Repository
-- Where all the snapshots are stored.
+- Where the snapshots are stored.

 ---